What is the role of a caregiver?

 What can I do to be a more effective caregiver?

-Planning and problem solving are important skills for a caregiver.
-Being organized on a daily basis and being ready to handle unexpected situations will reduce stress and help you care for your loved one.
+Being organized will reduce stress and help you care for your loved one.
 The following are some tips for preparing yourself for the challenges of caregiving:

 - Plan your days by assigning priorities and realistic goals for what you want to accomplish.
 Make a list of what needs to be done, and do the most important things first.